supercollider/supercollider.github.io/_posts/2015-03-22-supercollider-3.7-prerelease.md

 # SuperCollider 3.7

 SuperCollider 3.7.0 prerelease builds are now available.
-These will be released regularly until the application is considered stabilized and a release candidate is declared.
+These will be released regularly until the application is considered stable and a release candidate is declared.

 This release has been in continuous use during it's development, so it is considered stable enough for day-to-day use.
 It should be backwards compatibly with any code from 3.6.6.